 Exhibit 99.27

-MANAGEMENT’S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THIRD QUARTER ENDED SEPTEMBER 30, 2013
+MANAGEMENTS DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THIRD QUARTER ENDED SEPTEMBER 30, 2013

-The following Management’s Discussion and Analysis of Financial Condition or MD&A and Results of Operations provides information on the activities of Aurinia Pharmaceuticals Inc. (formerly Isotechnika Pharma Inc. (“Aurinia” or the “Company”) on a consolidated basis and should be read in conjunction with the Company’s unaudited interim condensed consolidated financial statements and accompanying notes for the three months ended September 30, 2013.
+The following Managements Discussion and Analysis of Financial Condition or MD&A and Results of Operations provides information on the activities of Aurinia Pharmaceuticals Inc. (formerly Isotechnika Pharma Inc. (Aurinia or the Company) on a consolidated basis and should be read in conjunction with the Companys unaudited interim condensed consolidated financial statements and accompanying notes for the three months ended September 30, 2013.
 All amounts are expressed in Canadian dollars unless otherwise stated.
 Dollar amounts in tabular columns expressed in thousands of Canadian dollars.
 This document is current in all material respects as of November 20, 2013.

 The Company prepares its consolidated financial statements in accordance with the CICA Handbook.
-Accordingly, the financial information contained in this MD&A and in the Company’s interim condensed consolidated financial statements have been prepared in accordance with International Financial Reporting Standards or IFRS as issued by the International Accounting Standards Board or IASB.
+Accordingly, the financial information contained in this MD&A and in the Companys interim condensed consolidated financial statements have been prepared in accordance with International Financial Reporting Standards or IFRS as issued by the International Accounting Standards Board or IASB.
 The interim condensed consolidated financial statements and MD&A have been reviewed by our Audit Committee and approved by the Board of Directors.

 Forward-looking Statements